-The MS2SSN_SWShipInfo_Req message is sent by MNSW to request the details registered in the ESD for a specific ship.
-The ESD will send back a SSN2MS_SWShipInfo_Res message with the requested ship details (identification information, particulars, exemptions).

 Announcement (“push”)

 This service will be used by the ESD to inform the MNSWs, which have previously subscribed to the service, of the latest ship details (identification information, particulars and associated reporting exemption records).

+The local copy will stay synchronised thanks to the announcement mechanism.
+Whenever there is a change in the ESD it will be sent to the MNSW which will reflect it in the local copy.
+In case of technical issue this announcement message is queued by the ESD until the MNSW is available and can process it.

 The following figure outlines the expected two synchronous flows of XML messages (announcement requests and the announcements responses) related to this transaction: